-Other notable professional experience is my capacity building and sustainability work with nonprofits via an AmeriCorps VISTA Leader/Program Development position at Partners For Education at Berea College; the design and implementation of art empowerment/healing activities for veterans, the elderly, at-risk youth and the homeless at social service agencies in Evansville, Indiana and Henderson, Kentucky; the ongoing production of mixed media artworks (1988 to present) as well as the completion and publication of memoirs about my experiences working with the underserved (The Art Bag Lady) and connections between my academic career and surviving an abusive childhood (Semesterland).
+Other notable professional experience is my capacity building and sustainability work with nonprofits via an AmeriCorps and AmeriCorps VISTA Leader at Berea College (2014-2015 and 2016-2017); the design and implementation of art empowerment/healing activities for veterans, the elderly, at-risk youth and the homeless at social service agencies in Evansville, Indiana and Henderson, Kentucky (2013-2016); the ongoing production of mixed media artworks (1988 to present) as well as the completion and publication of memoirs about my experiences working with the underserved (The Art Bag Lady), and connections between my academic career and surviving an abusive childhood (Semesterland).
 I am a published author with several autobiographical essays in print, including Spruce Hill Press, Botticelli Magazine, Still Point Arts Quarterly and Line Zero.
 Many of my mixed media artworks are also making their way into literary journals, including Vine Leaves, Gambling the Aisle, Kestrel‘s Fall 2013 issue, which was showcased at the 2014 Associated Writing Programs Conference in Seattle, and Columbia College South Loop Review‘s final issue in 2015.

 For over twenty years I have been creating and exhibiting traditional mixed media and digital artworks that have appeared in numerous juried, invitational, and one-person exhibits.
 Many of those years were also spent teaching art at the college level.
 In the fall of 2013, however, my professional life changed profoundly when I walked into a homeless shelter and became a teaching artist to the underserved.
 Since that time I have facilitated and helped create a variety of empowering, healing and collaborative art projects, many directed by the homeless, the elderly and at-risk youth themselves.